 City staff, including Chris Knight, director of Building & Safety, raised the possibility of applying for a DoE or city waiver for any project that feels it is suffering such a hardship.
 The city’s energy code didn’t need to be revised for what amounted to one project.
 The phrase, “Don’t throw the baby out with the bathwater” was voiced more than once.

 The Unresolved Mess

 In the three-month time period after the city council’s decision, all plans submitted to the building department continued to comply with the energy code provisions.
 Meanwhile, the state board of architects, interior designers and residential designers sent a letter to all its members.
-It reminded them that architects are required to follow state law, regardless of municipality’s decision.
+It reminded them that they are required to follow state law, regardless of a municipality’s decision.

 Along those same lines, the state energy office sent a public letter questioning the legality of the decision.
-The state attorney general sent a letter to the City of Las Vegas stating the measure was in violation of state law and should immediately be rescinded.
+The state attorney general sent a letter to the city of Las Vegas stating the measure was in violation of state law and should immediately be rescinded.
 Since there are no consequences written into the law, the city basically thumbed their nose at the letter.
-The state attorney general was not going to pursue legal action in the short-term, opting instead to work through state legislature to strengthen the law before bringing a lawsuit.
+The state attorney general could not pursue legal action in the short term, opting instead to work through state legislature to strengthen the law before bringing a lawsuit.
 Unfortunately, there doesn’t appear to be much appetite among legislators to give the law any teeth.

-Finally, Beers applied political pressure to the city manager to terminate White for his persistence on enforcement, and public comments to the media and outside groups.
+In addition, the city manager looked to terminate White for his public comments to the media and outside groups.
 White was a union employee, so there would have been legal challenges surrounding such a punitive action.
-As it was, White had made it known, well before the Mingo’s controversy ever started, that he planned to retire in mid-October 2013.
+As it was, White had made it known, well before the Mingo’s project ever started, that he planned to retire in mid-October 2013.

 Have an idea for a guest blog for Green Builder Media?
 Click here to become a blogger.